-The Tea Room
+The Tea Room (Ref. η.J)

+The Director of Retail Services shall report to the Vice-President (Operations).

-The Director of Services shall be responsible for overseeing the Services Officer, as outlined in Policy Section h.A.D.1.
+The Director of Retail Services shall be responsible for oversight of the following:

+The services listed in C.7.1

-The Director of Services and the Services Officer shall be responsible for ensuring that all service employees of the Engineering Society are properly trained, tracked, and comfortable during their employmentOfficer.
+The Services Deputy, who shall be responsible for the following:

-The Director of Services will act as a resource for both staff and management and will also mediate problems that exist between these two groups.
+Ensuring positive business relationships between services managers and their staff through feedback.

+Facilitating monthly meetings with service assistant managers.

+Gathering customer feedback.

+Gathering general staff feedback and reporting all findings to the Director of Human Resources.

+Bringing any issues or complaints within the services to the Director of Services and the Director of Human Resources.

-The specific duties of the Director of Services are as follows:
+The specific duties of the Director of Retail Services are as follows:

+Toensure that all service employees of the Engineering Society are properly trained, tracked, and comfortable during their employment with the help of the Services Deputy.

 To meet regularly with the service managers, to act as an information source, to encourage and assist the initiatives of the management, and to monitor the progress of their goals.

-To meet regularly with the Vice-President (Operations), this involves:

-Assisting with long term strategic and capital planning.
+To mediate problems that exist between staff and management.

-The review of actual, margins and profits for each service.
+To review actual, margins and profits for each service with the Vice-President (Operations).

 To update and maintain a database of service interview questions for both management and staff positions for each service.

-To coordinate hiring and advertising for all service manager positions with the help of the Vice-President (Student Affairs).
+To coordinate hiring and advertising for all service manager positions.

-To assist managers with hiring of assistant managers and staff during their hiring period.
+To assist head managers with hiring of assistant managers and staff during their hiring period.

-To organize and plan the manager training day with the Vice-President (Operations) and the outgoing Executive.

 To organize and plan a training session for all service staff outlining the role of the Engineering Society as it relates to service staff including but not limited to:

-The roles of the Director of Services and the Vice-President (Operations)
+The roles of the Director of Retail Services and the Vice-President (Operations)

 The Staff Chat system